 Rev 1: Corrected typos; clarified “non-AP” on some occurrences of (unqualified) “STA”

+Rev 2: Modified ID Query Response frame to be more extensible.
+Added a NOTE to recommend an “opt in” and user control over the ID response for any given network.

 Editing instructions formatted like this (with highlight) are instructions to the TGbh editor.